CharlesTiptoeing/VASP-learning/VASP_Dos.md

 ### Density of Electrons
 ![The diagram for the desnity of state for wave](DosAndEnergyDistribution.png)

-# Procedure of running DOS calculation on VASP
+### Procedure of running DOS calculation on VASP
+1. Perform a static self consistent calculation (NSW = 0, IBRION = -1) for the DOS.

+2.